 Once across the ridge, there’s a steel ladder—maybe eight feet tall—that leads into the 60-foot cave through the mountain.
 I’ve read that this is a natural cave and it definitely added to the adventure-vibe of this hike!
 Once through to the other side, there’s a somewhat intimidating (or… fun!) rocky section with a cable for added security.
 You can do it.
 The Shoreline Cruise staff assured us that no one has fallen off this trail….
 Feel better?

 It was really nice to have some time at the lake.
 I wished I brought my hammock and a book.
 It’s a great place to relax and take a refreshing (and re-FREEZING) swim.
 We enjoyed our packed lunch and then lounged for a while before making the journey back.

-The hike to Crypt Lake is about eight kilometres (according to Strava), so it’s possible to do the out and back in 16 kilometres.
+The one-way hike to Crypt Lake is about 8 kilometres, the out and back is around 16 km.
 It took us about 2.5 hours to reach Crypt Lake.
 The shuttle wouldn’t arrive until 4:00 pm, so we eventually hiked around the lake and returned to the trailhead via Hell Roaring Canyon trail.
 These extra sections brought the total to about 20 kilometres.

-Don’t Miss the Boat: Hiking From Crypt Lake to Crypt Landing
+Don’t Miss the Boat: Crypt Lake to Crypt Landing

 We gave ourselves 2.5 hours to get back to the trailhead.
 That was plenty of time for us.
 The trail was a bit backed up by the rocky section with the cable and tunnel, so consider that when planning the trip back.